 Meals: B, L, D

 After breakfast, depart Tbilisi for the Kakheti wine region on a scenic drive of around 2.5 hours, heading toward the hilltop town of Signagi.
-Pause at Tibaani Vineyards, part of the Pheasant’s Tears estate, to walk among the vines and step into the cellar, where grapes are fermented and aged in traditional clay qvevri buried underground—a method used in Georgia for some 8,000 years.
+Pause at Pheasant's Tears Tibaani Vineyards, to walk among the vines and step into the cellar, where grapes are fermented and aged in traditional clay qvevri buried underground—a method used in Georgia for some 8,000 years.
 Enjoy a leisurely wine tasting and lunch at the Crazy Pomegranate restaurant, savoring regional dishes and natural wines as you learn about Georgian viticulture, and, schedule permitting, meet co‑founder John Wurdeman for stories of his journey from American painter to leading winemaker and restaurateur.
 Continue to Signagi for a walking tour through its cobbled streets and alleys, then visit nearby Bodbe Nunnery, a working convent associated with St. Nino that overlooks the Alazani Valley.
 In the late afternoon, take a short drive to Qedeli Village and the Lost Ridge eco-village, where rolling green hills and distant churches frame a visit to the Fire Kitchen for a hands-on look at traditional Georgian bread baking and a demonstration of how churchkhela, Georgia’s signature grape-and-nut sweet, is made.
 The day concludes with dinner at Lost Ridge, featuring Kakhetian specialties paired with locally brewed beers.

 Overnight: Kabadoni Hotel or similar